lruzicka/dpaste/README.md

 When you have a python script `program.py` and you want to paste it for a *week*, with *Python* highlighting, do:

-`python3 dpaste.py --file program.py --expire week --lexer python`
+`dpaste --file program.py --expire week --lexer python`

 You can also use `-f`, `-e`, and `-l` shortcuts to provide arguments.